restatedev/restate-cloud-tunnel-client/README.md

 ```

 You only need to build these URLs yourself if you're not using the operator.

+## Remote proxy
+In addition to exposing local services to Restate Cloud, by default the tunnel client will also serve unauthenticated ingress
+and admin endpoints from Restate Cloud on its local 8080 and 9080 ports.
+This behaviour can be disabled with `RESTATE_REMOTE_PROXY=false`.
+If left enabled, be careful to restrict access to these ports;
+access to them is equivalent to having the configured `RESTATE_BEARER_TOKEN`.

 ## Releasing
 1. Update the version in Cargo.{toml,lock} eg to 0.0.2